 |Toxicity||Skin or mouth irritant|

 You can grow them from seed, or purchase plants from a nursery.
 It's best to buy them from a smaller farm vendor or trusted nursery.
-In big box store diseases can spread more quickly amidst large numbers of plants grown in industrial greenhouses.
+In big box stores, diseases can spread more quickly amidst large numbers of plants grown in industrial greenhouses.
 Choose the healthiest looking plants you can with no obvious signs of disease or injury.

 Choosing proper plant companions in the garden is good for peppers.
 The best companions include other peppers, tomatoes, basil, parsley, carrots, parsnips, beets, garlic, onions, and radishes.
 Peppers do not do well planted near fennel or kohlrabi.